Your Baby and the

 Once you use what's known as the "laid back position" (a semi-reclined position) and allow your baby to position themselves, you'll notice that these hand movements are in reality more massage-like movements and the baby is better able to shape, pull and position the breast when lying in this position.

-Even the head bopping in very small babies is done to get the latch just right.
+Even the head bopping in tiny babies is done to get the latch just right.